Nearing the end of a year defined by staggering deal values, the number of fintech deals in November declined year over year and month over month.

 Deloitte highlighted cognitive and robotics technologies, digital lending, financial media and data solutions, and payment processing as highly sought-after segments in a fintech M&A report early in the year.
 As the fintech startups evolve into mature institutions, their M&A activity focuses on "rounding out" end-to-end services, the report said.

-Fears of a recession, which would likely temper company valuations, have not borne out in any consumer data that Compass Point's Del Grosso monitors, the analyst said.
-But these valuations hinge on the outlook for the consumer, since payments growth is largely tied to spending.
+Fears of a recession, which would temper company valuations, have not borne out in any consumer data that Compass Point's Del Grosso monitors, the analyst said.
+These valuations hinge on the outlook for the consumer, since payments growth is largely tied to spending.